These ground beef Crockpot recipes are here to make weeknight dinners quick and easy!

 This recipe calls for homemade meatballs, but you can easily use store-bought to make this meal even easier.

-The sweetness comes from pineapple and brown sugar while the apple cider vinegar adds that touch of sour.
+The sweetness comes from pineapple and brown sugar, while the apple cider vinegar adds that touch of tang.

 Serve with a side of rice or noodles for an extra hearty meal the whole family is sure to love!

 Golombki is basically another way to say stuffed cabbage rolls.
 Although this slow cooker golombki is much simpler and doesn’t require hours in the kitchen!